P-Louw/UniverseExplorer/README.md

 A simple console application that queries a SQL database for some solar facts.

+Additional features need to be added or updated, see tasks lists.

 *App.UniverseExplorer/GUI/ & App.Core/Scenes/ contains files for display but have not been implemented yet.*

 Migrations